-All Illinois school districts must provide written translation73 of the Vital Documents into the ten most commonly spoken languages in Illinois74 other than English.
+All Illinois school districts must provide written translation of the Vital Documents into the ten most commonly spoken languages in Illinois, other than English.
 Translated documents must be provided to Limited English Proficiency parents/guardians of children with disabilities.
-Translated information must include the student-specific content in the Vital Documents.
+Translated information must include the individualized substance with the Vital Documents.

-72 23 III.
+&lt;sup>69 23 III.
 Adm.
 Code 226.75, 226.500.

-73 "Translation" refers to written translation of documents, whereas "interpretation" refers to oral interpretation.
+&lt;sup>70 "Translation" refers to written translation of documents, whereas "interpretation" refers to oral interpretation.

-74 The top 10 languages are identified by the most recently published English Learners in Illinois Statistical Report.
+&lt;sup>71 The top 10 languages are identified by the most recently published English Learners in Illinois Statistical Report.

 A translated Conference Recommendations form must be provided simultaneously with English IEP documents.
-All reasonable efforts must be made to provide the translated IEP within seven school days after the IEP meeting or as soon as possible thereafter.
+All reasonable efforts must be made to provide the translated IEP within seven school days after the IEP meeting, or as soon as possible thereafter.
 All other vital IEP documents must be translated and provided to the parents/guardians as soon as practicable but not more than 30 school days after the IEP meeting.